sciactive/pnotify/MIGRATING.md

 * Animate.css support in legacy browsers has been removed.
 * Some styling props and classes have changed, like pinDown, actionBar, etc.
 * The styling class ending in '-element' has changed to '-elem'.
-* Material styling is no longer a module, but rather a CSS file.
+* Material styling is no longer a module, but rather just a CSS file.
 * There is no longer a Compat module for running PNotify 3 code, and one will not be provided for running PNotify 4 code.
 * `PNotify.styling` renamed to `PNotify.styles`.
 (Only relevant for creating modules.)
 * The VERSION constant has been removed.
+* The default labels for the sticker button has changed to 'Pin' and 'Unpin'.